 Scholarships for Military Spouses

 Did you know there are scholarships just for military spouses?
 Winning a scholarship is a great way to pay for school.
-Some may be based on merit or financial need, others on an essay, or even on the fact that you are a military spouse.
+Some may be based on merit or financial need.
+Others are based on an essay, or even on the fact that you are a military spouse.

 It would be a good idea to research what scholarships you can apply for and start filling out the applications.
-Be aware of when the application is due and if you missed a deadline, keep an eye out for that scholarship the next year.
+Be aware of when the application is due and if you missed a deadline.
+Make sure to keep an eye out for that scholarship the next year.